Sheila Pell 11 a.m., Oct. 22

-THE ESCONDIDO Drive-In at 755 West Grant (later 635 West Mission Avenue) opened in the 1966 with a single screen and room for around 300 cars.
+THE ESCONDIDO Drive-In at 755 West Grant (later 635 West Mission Avenue) opened in the 1966 with a single 8,400 square foor screen and room for around 300 cars.

 Eventual owner Joe Colin Crowder hung a "Closed for the Winter" sign in 1982, after a screening of Blow Out.
 When summer 1983 rolled around, the theater did not reopen.
 "Most drive-ins closed because of home video," says Crowder, "but our problem was getting a good picture.
 There was a lot of what you'd call 'light pollution' from nearby businesses, and then theater projection technology was basically ignoring [drive-ins] and equipment wasn't being made anymore that allowed for a nice, bright picture on outdoor screens."

-The screen stayed up, however, and a successful swap meet was launched on the site.
+The screen stayed up, however, along with around 60 speaker posts, and a successful swap meet was launched on the site in 1986.
 Crowder also ran swap meets at Oceanside’s Valley Drive-in and the Santee Drive-in.

 (roadsidepeek) He says the swap-meet business has proved too lucrative for him to give up the property.
 "They call us Little Tijuana.
 The old drive-in lot is pretty much the main gathering place for Hispanics on the weekends up here."
 In 1998, the swap meet went to five days a week and remained open until 11 p.m. on Fridays.
 A stage was built for live performances, which the City Planning department gave permission to operate until 10 p.m. in the summer and 9:30 the rest of the year.